-With more than 50 years of combined experience, Mercy’s team of five full-time counselors and coordinator invest time and care into the lives of Mercy students to provide them with the support and guidance they need.
+With more than 50 years of combined experience, Mercy’s team of four full-time counselors and coordinators invest time and care into the lives of Mercy students to provide them with the support and guidance they need.
 We are professionally trained in several areas of expertise to help students face the many challenges that accompany adolescence.
 The student population is divided among the counselors, allowing us to establish and foster meaningful relationships with each student and her family throughout her entire Mercy experience.
 We devote every day to serving our students and parents and aim to be available whenever a need or simple curiosity arises.
 Please feel free to reach out to us with any questions, comments, or concerns and we will do our best to assist you.

 Caitlin Schmalstich, M.S.